MAINTENANCE PLANS FOR ROLL-UP DOORS

 These are some simple recommendations given by the Office of Environment, Health, Safety and Security (E.H.S.S.) for the safe operation of roll-up doors are provided as examples.

-1. Regularly scheduled a preventive maintenance (PM).
+1. Regularly scheduled maintenance.

-• Teach them to not stand or walk under a moving door; wait until it has stopped moving.
+- Teach them to not stand or walk under a moving door; wait until it has stopped moving.

-• Whenever possible, use a "personnel door" instead of walking under a raised door.
+- Whenever possible, use a "personnel door" instead of walking under a raised door.

-• Keep the door in full view and free of obstructions while operating.
+- Keep the door in full view and free of obstructions while operating.

-• Maintain awareness when walking or using equipment under or near a door stopped in the "up" position.
+- Maintain awareness when walking or using equipment under or near a door stopped in the "up" position.

 Finally, it is very important to allow only trained door technicians to install, adjust or perform maintenance to your roll-up doors.

-HOW OFTEN SHOULD PREVENTATIVE MAINTENANCE BE SCHEDULED?
+HOW OFTEN SHOULD A MAINTENANCE PLAN BE SCHEDULED?

 The frequency will vary according to the climate and other conditions under which the door regularly operates.
-Some preventative maintenance may be required monthly, while other types of maintenance should be undertaken every three to six months.
-To determine the best preventative maintenance schedule for your overhead doors or loading dock equipment contact The Overhead Door Company of The Meadowlands & NYC for a consultation.
+Some maintenance may be required monthly, while other types of maintenance should be undertaken every three to six months.
+To determine the best schedule for your overhead doors or loading dock equipment contact The Overhead Door Company of The Meadowlands & NYC for a consultation.

 For more information, please give us a call at 973-471-4060 or email us at: info@loadingdock.com